Sweet Fennel Essential Oil

 The seeds are harvested just before they fully ripen, and are then left to dry for 3 or 4 days.
 Once dried, the seeds are crushed to release the essential oil and then immediately loaded into the still to prevent loss by evaporation.
 Steam distillation yields 3% to 4% of a very pale straw-coloured essential oil with a sweet, slightly peppery-spicy odour with earthy backnotes, and is quite reminiscent of liquorice and aniseed.

-Sweet fennel essential oil in aromatherapy
+Benefits of sweet fennel essential oil

 Sweet fennel essential oil is most often used in massage for treating various digestive disorders and supporting weight-loss programs.
 It is a lymphatic decongestant with a cleansing and stimulating action that tones the spleen, kidneys and liver, helping to detoxify in cases of arthritis, rheumatism, cellulite, oedema, drug and alcohol addiction.